nghin/vacsf.org.mm/src/_posts/articles/2018-06-16-7-Days-Until-Christ-Returns.md

 > *You who are trying to be justified by the law have been alienated from Christ; you have fallen away from grace (Galatians_5:4)*

+## Recompense

+Before reaching the conclusion of this article, let us recall the quote of the well known author who refered to 2 Corinthians 5:10 to use in the same vein of thought as the author who erroneously quotes the parable of the talent to keep Christians on their toes as they wait for their Lord's return.
+In the same manner as the misapplication of the parable of the talent, the Corinthians verse was also grossly misapplied to the detriment of anyone who subscribes to it.

+If the context of 2 Corinthians 5:10 is used, we'd find that the recompense is not meant for Christians as rewards and punishments for actions they perform while in the flesh, but only as the outcome of one of the two choices one makes concerning Christ.
+The verse that follows helps explain why this is the case:

+>  Therefore, because we know the fear of the Lord, we try to persuade people (2 Corinthians 5:11)

+Paul was talking about a recompense before the judgement seat of Christ where the choice to believe in him leads to life while the choice of not believing leads to death.
+Therefore, in verse 11, Paul was conveying a message of reconciliation to his audience.
+He was not at all talking about rewards or the lack there of.
+The author of 7 Days, though tried to assure his audience that their salvation is secure, by presenting the parable of the talents or 2 Corinthians 5:10 in this manner, puts them in the same footing with unbelievers where the deprivation of reward is equally alarming as the danger of alienated from God.
+This explains why those who subscribe to this belief system do not have any assurance of their salvation.

 ## In conclusion

 The Christians do not live a life of working toward rewards, but of waiting for the day they receive their ***inheritance***.
 Rewards are unknown until they are given to their recipients, but an inheritance is known, though sealed as a promise, or a guarantee, and to be received in full just as we read in Romans 8:32.

 What rewards can match the wonderful parts of our inheritance in Christ?
 Consider these: the indwelling Holy Spirit as a deposit guaranteeing our inheritance (Ephesians 1:11-14), the forgiveness of sins (Colossians 1:14), our sanctification and justification (1 Corinthians 6:11), Christ as our advocate (1 John 2:1), and every wonderful things included in Christ (Romans 8:32).

+Last but not least, exhortations such as 7-Days makes a normal Christian life abnormal, it replaces contentment with dissatisfaction, it takes away thanksgiving for what God has given and replace it with yearning for what seems to be greater blessings enjoyed by others.

+In the parable of the <a href="{{ site.url }}{% post_url 2017-02-09-Parable-Ten-Virgins %}"><em>Ten Virgins</em></a>, all ten virgins, both the wise and the foolish, fell asleep while waiting for the bridegroom who was a long time in coming.
+There was no indication of any difference in lifestyle, activities, or performance, between the wise and the foolish virgins, except one thing: the oil the virgins should take with them before they embark on their journey.
+That was the only thing that counts.
+That was how they should prepare to meet their Lord, for neither servanthood nor talents would get them the oil they needed.

 ### Notes